 So this morning I went through my freezer and collected all of the bananas that I've been stashing, and I had a few really ripe ones on my counter also.
 Today I'm making banana bread.
 This large batch recipe has a ton of bananas in it so it's super moist and absolutely delish!!
-It's baked on a large cookie sheet so if you were wondering how you can make banana bread without a loaf pan this is for you!
+This banana bread recipe is baked on a large cookie sheet so if you were wondering how you can make banana bread without a loaf pan this is for you!
 I like to make this super easy banana bread this way because it cooks very quickly without drying out the sides.
 I'll never make banana bread in a loaf pan ever again!
-They key to a super moist banana bread is to make sure you don't overbake!
+The key to a super moist banana bread is to make sure you don't over bake!

 This is the basic recipe that I use.
 Feel free to alter it by adding chocolate chips, nuts or whatever extras you like.
 We like just plain banana bread around here, with butter or cream cheese on top.
 This is a great banana bread recipe if you are feeding a crowd or have company coming over!
 If I have a ton of bananas or know that I have company coming in from out of town, I'll make two or three batches to freeze for later.
 Aren't bananas perfect that you can use them this way?
 I love it when you can use things up!
 Groceries seem to get more and more expensive, does anyone else agree?

 1 Cup Butter (Very soft but not melted)

 2 Tsp Pure Vanilla

 7 Bananas (If taking these out of the freezer, they should be at room temperature before you start)